 Transitioning from breast to bottle can be a huge worry for most mothers, but it usually only takes most about 2 weeks to accomplish.
 The first step to wean from breast to bottle is to consult with your Pediatrician on a formula that best suits your baby's dietary needs.
 After purchasing the right formula, find the right time to try introducing the formula while your baby is calm.

-Every mother has their own ways and techniques on how to wean from breast to bottle, for some keeping a schedule of how many breast and bottle feedings they have had on a given day helps them to stay on track.
+Every mother has their own ways and techniques on how to wean from breast to bottle.
+For some, keeping a schedule of how many breast and bottle feedings they have had on a given day helps them to stay on track.
 Some mothers like to incorporate as many bottle feedings as possible.
-Every infant takes a different amount of time to get used to formula bottles, therefor do not panic if your baby takes longer or a shorter time to make the switch.
+Every infant takes a different amount of time to get used to formula bottles, therefore do not panic if your baby takes longer or a shorter time to make the switch.